 - Please send us this entry form along with your students’ poems.

 You can find a safeguarding policy for this challenge here.

 Check out Oxfam’s teacher-focussed blog, which accompanies this challenge.

 Making the Change is an Oxfam teaching resources that could help – it uses a climate change poem as stimulus to develop learners’ understanding of the issue.

 If you need some pointers in terms of how to get young people’s poetic juices flowing have a look at this Teachers’ Toolkit: tips for running slam poetry.sessions

 The selected poets from each age category will be published on the Young Poets Network and the Oxfam websites and sent an exclusive Young Poet’s Network notebook as well as some goodies from Oxfam.

 Follow up Spoken Word Events

 Have you ever performed your poetry on stage?
 We will be inviting selected UK-based entrants aged over 16 to attend and perform at one of three spoken word events in Oxford, Manchester and London (dates TBC).
-The event in Oxford will be hosted by Hammer and Tongue and the other two by Apples and Snakes.
-Those invited to attend will be treated to a performance skills workshop delivered by these two organisations.
+The event in Oxford will be hosted by Hammer and Tongue, the hosts in Manchester will be Wordsmith, and in London Apples and Snakes.
+Those invited to attend will be treated to a performance skills workshop delivered by these organisations.

 Terms and Conditions